Psychological Abuse of Nursing Home Residents Is Common—and Often Hidden

 - Medical care.
 If the abuse caused a medical condition to worsen or caused a new medical problem, your family member could need other medical treatments and medication to treat his illnesses.

 Your family member may not be able to stand up for his rights to stop the physical abuse he is experiencing and to seek the compensation for his injuries that he deserves.
-Call Brauns Law today to learn how we can help you protect your loved one.
+Call Brauns Law, PC today to learn how we can help you protect your loved one.